 Boxing Day, Dec.
-26, is no longer celebrated in most of the United States, although it continues to be in other English-speaking countries.
+26, is no longer celebrated in most of the United States, although it continues in other English-speaking countries.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 The holiday originated as the day when churches distributed alms to the poor.

-Its name comes from the tradition of giving Christmas boxes, the Victorian name for Christmas gifts or gratuities paid during the holiday season.
+Its name comes from the tradition of giving Christmas boxes, Christmas gifts or gratuities paid during the holiday season.
 The name also is derived from the church collection box.

 It also was a day to visit with friends and enjoy ham, holiday leftovers and light lunches.
 Among the affluent, especially in Britain, it was a day for fox hunting.